Education in Kenya: Competency Based Curriculum (CBC), 2-6-3-3-3

-According to the Kenya Institute of curriculum Development (KICD), students transitioning to Junior secondary schools will be between the ages of 12 and 14.
+According to the Kenya Institute of curriculum Development (KICD), students transitioning to Junior Schools will be between the ages of 12 and 14.

-British Curriculum
+British curriculum

-Some private schools, however, offer a system of education similar to the British system of education with ordinary level exams, "O-levels", taken at the end of four years of secondary school and advanced levels, "A-levels", taken after two years of high school.
-This is effectively the same as the 7-4-2-3 system described above.
+An increasing number of private schools offer a system of education similar to the British system of education with eight to nine years of preparatory/primary school, followed by two to three years of secondary school (culminating in the International General Certificate of Secondary Education (IGCSE), and thereafter two years of high school leading to the Advanced Level qualification.
+This has similarities with the 7-4-2-3 system described above.

+North-American curriculum

+A few private schools provide formal education based on the K–12 education system in the United States and the Canadian curriculum, consisting of twelve school grades, leading to the equivalent of the US-American and Canadian high school diplomas.

+Such schools include Rosslyn Academy, West Nairobi School and International School of Kenya in Nairobi, as well as Rift Valley Academy in Kijabe.

-Transition rates and Overall Performance
+Transition rates and overall performance

 Out of all children in Kenya, about 85% attend primary school.
 75% of those who complete primary education will proceed to secondary schools and 60% of those who complete secondary school will proceed to institutions of a higher level of education, including business and vocational institutions, national polytechnics, public and private universities within the country.
 Over 950,000 Kenyans have furthered their education abroad with a majority of graduates primarily from India, the United Kingdom, Canada, the United States, Russia, and Uganda.